 - Quick review and approval process.

-- Changes must leave audit trial.
+- Changes must leave the audit trial.

 - Meet compliance requirements.

 - Enforce operational and security hygiene.